deep5050/AI-omma/README.md

   </div>

 ## contributing guidelines
-1. If you are submiting individual algorithms, looks for the category in which it belongs.
+1. If you are submiting individual algorithms, look for the category in which it belongs.
 If you can not find a suitable one, you are free to create a new directory and place your Notebook or python/R scripts there.
 2. If your codes are already on gitHub, simply submit your repo's README.
 Just make sure you have a link to your repository within the first 20 lines of the file.
 Place the file under respective direcory.
 Rename the README to `username-algorithname.md` format.
 3. In case of a project with a name, simply make a directory under respective category and plcae the README there.
 Rename the file to `user-projectname.md`